wdiechmann/rygsaek/README.md

 non-important photos, yet another for employee screenings, etc. Each rygsaek may be organized slightly different without interfering with the other rygsaeks.
 Some files you store in the cloud, other goes on disk and yet some goes into the database!

+You add a ```carries_rygsaek``` on each models/MODEL.rb that will reference enclosures of some kind (documents, pics, what-ever) and possibly you add a number of options - like which rygsaek to use, what file types and -sizes to accept, any kind of post processing, etc. Or you go with the default, which is:

+		carries_rygsaek :enclosures, options: {rygsaek: 'file on disk', file_type: [:jpg,:png,:gif], file_size: 512}

+The above statement could be written like

+		carries_rygsaek

+Notice too, how the **field name** symbol is plural - identifying that you expect more photos to be uploadable/viewable - which will be a hint to the view\_helper to accept/display more photos 'out of the box'.

+Add a reference to the enclosure on the views/MODELs/\_form.html.haml - using either the view_photo or view\_gallery helper - both accepts a form object which makes it an easy add :)

+If you - like in the example above - labeled the field reference ```:enclosures``` you'd allow more documents to be uploaded even if you add the ```view_photo``` helper, but when display enclosures, the view\_photo helper will only display the first enclosure found (the one with the smallest :id).

-Then, when you upload your files they are saved/transferred to the rygsaek of your choice and the file reference is saved to a tuple/record in a table/dataset labeled **rygsaek\_items** which holds a reference to the rygsaek in question, a file reference, and a details field.
+Now hit your MODELs/new or MODELs/:id/edit (like /posts/new or /posts/1/edit) and try adding an enclosure!
+When you upload your files they are saved/transferred to the rygsaek of your choice (ie stored on disk, persisted to some database, uploaded to some cloud service, et al) and the file reference, is saved to a tuple/record in a table/dataset labeled **rygsaek\_items** which holds a reference to the rygsaek in question, a file reference, and a details field.
+And a tuple/record in a table/dataset labeled **rygsaek\_item\_links** is created with a reference to the **rygsaek\_items** tuple/record and a reference to the model, id, and field (in our example here that would be the posts/1!)

 At upload time you get to make a choice what details to add to the record.
 Details are serialized and stored in the details field.
 If there is no association/reference to any other instance, you're done.
 Otherwise another tuple is created in a